codahale/veil/docs/src/design/sres.md

 sent (and not, as in previous insider-secure signcryption KEM constructions, the plaintext).
 This, and the ratcheting of the duplex's state, ensures the scalar $r$ and $s$ cannot leak information about the plaintext.

-Finally, the inclusion of the masked scalars $S_0$ and $S_1$ prior to generating the authentication tag $T$ makes their masked bits (and thus the entire ciphertext) non-malleable.
+Finally, the inclusion of the masked bits of scalars $S_0$ and $S_1$ prior to generating the challenge scalar $r$ makes their masked bits (and thus the entire ciphertext) non-malleable.

 ## Indistinguishability From Random Noise